Reinaldo Aleluia

-Reinaldo Aleluia (born 31 January 1973), is a Brazilian former professional footballer who played as a forward.
+Reinaldo de Aleluia Silva (31 January 1973 – 5 March 2026) was a Brazilian professional footballer who played as a forward.

 Career

 Reinaldo Aleluia played for several teams, especially in the northeast region, but stood out especially in Ceará, where he was a hero in winning the 2006 Campeonato Cearense.

+Death

+Aleluia died in Salvador on 5 March 2026, due to a cardiorespiratory arrest complicated by kidney disease.
+He was 53.